solanarunclub/solanarunclub.github.io/content/posts/2025-07-13-runclub/index.md

 All you need to do is walk 7,000 steps each day to win a share of the $500 prize pool! 🏆

-The challenges is open to all of you for FREE.
+The challenge is open to all of you for FREE.

-To participate, simply download the Moonwalk app and join the challenge:
+To participate, simply download the Moonwalk app and join the game:

 1. Download the app for [iOS](https://apps.apple.com/us/app/moonwalk-fitness/id6692608601) or [Android](https://play.google.com/store/apps/details?id=fit.moonwalk.mobile.app)